Radius Business Checking: What You Need to Know

 In fact, NBKC only charges fees in two instances—sending domestic wires ($5) and sending or receiving international wires ($45).
 Incoming domestic wires are also free—compared to the $10 fee you’ll pay with Radius Business Banking.

-Plus, if you do decide that you’d like to earn interest on your funds, NBKC also offers a Business Money Market account—which requires no minimum opening deposit, no monthly fees, yields a .25% APY, and only requires $0.01 to earn interest.
+Plus, if you do decide that you’d like to earn interest on your funds, NBKC also offers a Business Money Market account—which requires no minimum opening deposit, no monthly fees, yields a .10% APY.

 With all of this in mind, NBKC is a great alternative to Radius business checking for easy access to a free, online-based account with significant flexibility, almost no fees, and a competitive savings account option.